Operation Stand down a chance for veterans to help veterans

 KILLEEN — When going through challenging times often it’s easiest to talk to someone who’s been there.

-One retired U.S. Army veteran was well-equipped to be a volunteer at Operation Stand Down last Saturday because he endured seven months of homelessness.
+One retired U.S. Army veteran was well-equipped to be a volunteer at Operation Stand Down Central Texas’ Spring Stand Down on Saturday because he endured seven months of homelessness.

 “Now I have a home and I can give back,” said Sam Tamondong.
 “I want [homeless people] to know the community wants to help.”
-It was his first time volunteering the charitable project aiming to help anyone in need but especially homeless veterans.
+It was his first time volunteering for the charitable project aiming to help anyone in need, but especially homeless veterans.

 Tamondong said his wife has wanted to volunteer at the Stand Down for a long time.
 She manned one of the vendor’s tables while he meandered around the room talking with just about everyone.